 - The possessor fails to exercise reasonable care to eliminate the danger or otherwise protect the children.

 The attractive nuisance doctrine—the antiquated common law rule governing the liability of private owners of land toward children—has been outmoded by the foreseeable risk approach.
 When a child is injured while trespassing on the defendant’s property, the attractiveness of the property to children is but one factor in determining whether the injury was foreseeable.

 The claim of the boy who fell through the skylight will turn on questions of whether a 9-year-old is old enough to know it’s not safe to climb onto a roof, and whether the district did enough to protect children from themselves.
 These types of questions may reverberate through the halls of school district offices throughout the state.

-Premises liability issues are covered in CEB’s California Tort Guide, chap 10, and will be one of many topics discussed in CEB’s upcoming CLE webinar Personal Injury Claims & Defenses on May 13th.
+Premises liability issues are covered in CEB’s California Tort Guide, chap 10, and is one of many topics discussed in CEB’s program Personal Injury Claims & Defenses, available On Demand.
 Get guidance on handling all tort claims against a public entity, including claims of dangerous condition of public property, in CEB’s California Government Tort Liability Practice, chap 12.